 Warning: Last items in stock!

-The Tolima growing region has become my favorite coffee region in Colombia for two reasons.
+The Tolima growing region has become one of my favorite coffee regions in Colombia for two reasons.
 1- it consists of mostly small farmers with a passion for quality and minimal corruption.
 2 -- the altitude is perfect for coffee.
 This farm grows coffee a whopping 5700 feet above sea level.
 Because these are small estates, and not co-ops, the farmers are paid for QUALITY, not QUANTITY.
 This makes a huge difference.
 With the right incentives, only perfectly ripe coffee is picked, the cherries are sorted carefully, they are processed carefully, you end up with a Colombian that's sweet and oh-so-drinkable without defects or off-tastes.

 |3||$0.15||Up to $0.45|

 |9||$0.40||Up to $3.60|